eggsyntax/cljs-mathbox/README.md

 Copyright © 2015 Egg Davis

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+MathBox is copyright 2012 by Steven Wittens, and distributed under the MIT license.